the Creative Commons Attribution 4.0 License.

 The resulting values vary between 0.6 and 11.5 km, with a median value of 1.47 km, varying as a function of peak electron concentration which, as expected, varies with the time of day, season, and solar cycle.

 The matrix of height offsets was then subtracted from the hmF2 hourly monthly means derived from the ISR data, and the analysis was repeated.
-The results (see Appendix A) showed similar biases, with the coefficients of the linear fit exhibiting slight changes (gradient of 79.6 with an offset of −196.5 for the foF2 /foE correction and a gradient of 46.6 with an offset of −74.1 for the foF|2 /foF1 correction).
+The results (see Appendix A) showed similar biases, with the coefficients of the linear fit exhibiting slight changes (gradient of 79.6 with an offset of −196.5 for the foF2 foE correction and a gradient of 46.6 with an offset of −74.1 for the foF|2 foF1 correction).
 While it is not appropriate to apply these corrections to the individual points in the 35-year time series (since these have not been range-corrected), as these are linear fits, the small changes to the coefficients will result in similarly small changes to the corrected values.
-The underlying conclusions concerning the impact of the foF2 /foE and foF2/foF1 ratios on the empirical hmF2 formula are unaffected.
+The underlying conclusions concerning the impact of the foF2 foE and ratios on the empirical hmF2 formula are unaffected.

 Empirical formulae used to estimate the height of the ionospheric F2 layer from standard parameters, scaled from ionograms, have necessarily had to make some assumptions about the underlying ionization profile.
 We have shown that, for at least one of the established empirical formulae, that diurnal, seasonal, and long-term biases are introduced into estimates of hmF2 that are of similar, if not greater, magnitude than those expected to be introduced by the long-term cooling resulting from increased levels of CO2 and CH4 in the lower atmosphere.
 While, in the case of the Kokubunji station, the long-term bias is well correlated with long-term changes in geomagnetic activity, the physical mechanism is via changes to the underlying ionization, driven by variation in thermospheric composition.
-This leads to diurnal, seasonal, and long-term variations in both the foF2 /foE and foF2/foF1 ratios that are not accounted for in the empirical formula.
+This leads to diurnal, seasonal, and long-term variations in both the foF2 foE and ratios that are not accounted for in the empirical formula.

 When conducting their analysis of the Kokubunji data, Xu et al. (2004) used the formula of Bilitza et al. (1979).
 While a direct comparison cannot be made with the current analysis, the variability in long-term trends observed by Xu et al. (2004) (difference between long-term trends in noon and midnight hmF2, with the seasonal variation at these two times being opposite to each other) is consistent with a maximum bias occurring around noon in the summer months.
 Xu et al. (2004) also conclude that geomagnetic activity was not significant in the regression model used to remove the effects of geomagnetic and solar variability.
 This could be attributed to their use of a different empirical model.
 Nevertheless, our analysis indicates that variations in the bias of hmF2 estimates is likely to be driven by geomagnetic activity.

 As noted in the introduction, geomagnetic activity may also induce changes in global thermospheric circulation, with changes in the meridional wind modulating the height of F2 layer.
 Titheridge (1995) reviews the magnitude of these effects.
 A poleward wind would move ionization to lower altitudes, where the loss rate is higher.
 This would lead to a decrease in the peak F2 ionization.
-Under such circumstances, the foF2 /foE ratio could potentially become sufficiently small such that, in addition to the genuine change in layer height, the empirical formula would start to underestimate hmF2.
+Under such circumstances, the foF2 foE ratio could potentially become sufficiently small such that, in addition to the genuine change in layer height, the empirical formula would start to underestimate hmF2.
 More work is needed to deconvolve the relative magnitude of these effects, but whether they are driven by changes in the wind field or local changes in composition, geomagnetic activity can lead to a long-term bias in estimates of hmF2 when using an empirical formula.

-While the wider family of empirical formulae has not been tested in this work, there is evidence (McNamara2008) that at least some of these empirical formulae exhibit seasonal bias.
-Furthermore, there is evidence that, while being driven by geomagnetic activity, long-term change in ionospheric composition can be geographically localized, with individual stations exhibiting a wide range of responses to geomagnetic activity (Scott et al.2014; Scott and Stamper2015).
+While the wider family of empirical formulae has not been tested in this work, there is evidence (McNamara, 2008) that at least some of these empirical formulae exhibit seasonal bias.
+Furthermore, there is evidence that, while being driven by geomagnetic activity, long-term change in ionospheric composition can be geographically localized, with individual stations exhibiting a wide range of responses to geomagnetic activity (Scott et al., 2014; Scott and Stamper, 2015).
 We conclude that the lack of consistency in global estimates of long-term changes in hmF2 results from the localized nature of the long-term changes in thermospheric composition not accounted for in the empirical formula used.

 Jarvis et al. (1998) reported an altitude dependence in their estimates of long-term change in hmF2 and hypothesized about physical mechanisms that would explain this.
 Our results indicate that such mechanisms do not need to be invoked but rather that the bias introduced into the formula affects the percentage uncertainty in the estimate of hmF2, which would lead to a bias that would also be altitude-dependent.

-It may be possible to use the relationship between the foF2 /foE and/or foF2 /foF1 ratios and the formula bias to correct for long-term changes in thermospheric composition for this station, and it is also likely that the equivalent ratios at other stations could be used to account for the global variations in this bias to produce a unified estimate of the rate of long-term change in hmF2.
+It may be possible to use the relationship between the foF2 foE and/or foF2 foF1 ratios and the formula bias to correct for long-term changes in thermospheric composition for this station, and it is also likely that the equivalent ratios at other stations could be used to account for the global variations in this bias to produce a unified estimate of the rate of long-term change in hmF2.
 Caution should be used in such an exercise, however, since the bias in the formula varies with season and the time of day.
 In addition, the formula used was calibrated for a specific station, and the sensitivity to these biases may vary with location.
 Other variations in the formula should be tested in this way to determine their relative sensitivities to compositional effects.
 It would be interesting to see if the biases determined in the present study vary with location by conducting similar calibrations using other ISR stations.

-With the potential for biases within these empirical hmF2 formulae, the ideal approach would be to determine such trends from alternative sources, such as directly from ISR measurements (which, as pointed out by Rishbeth1999, will require a few more decades of measurements before any trends can be considered significant) or through the labour-intensive process of inverting ionogram profiles.
+With the potential for biases within these empirical hmF2 formulae, the ideal approach would be to determine such trends from alternative sources, such as directly from ISR measurements (which, as pointed out by Rishbeth, 1999, will require a few more decades of measurements before any trends can be considered significant) or through the labour-intensive process of inverting ionogram profiles.
 While this latter suggestion is theoretically possible for stations such as Slough–Chilton for which the original ionograms still exist, such a task is currently beyond the scope of this analysis, requiring careful digitization, scaling, and verification across many generations of instruments and data formats.
 While this work has not addressed any potential bias introduced by long-term changes to the thermospheric circulation or geomagnetic field, it has nonetheless demonstrated a bias in the formula that, through long-term changes in thermospheric composition, can lead to localized biases in the estimates of hmF2 which, in turn, can explain the lack of global consensus regarding long-term changes in the height of the ionosphere.
 Importantly, the results from this paper show that diurnal, seasonal, and long-term biases are introduced into estimates of trends in ionospheric heights that are of similar, if not greater, magnitude than those expected to be introduced by the long-term thermospheric cooling.
 These analysis issues must be addressed before ionospheric observations can be correctly interpreted in relation to long-term climate models.

 In this section, additional plots are presented regarding the average seasonal and diurnal variation in individual ionospheric parameters used to estimate hmF2 values via the empirical formula and how the estimated range correction for the ISR (as detailed in Sect.
 3.5) affects the observed biases between ISR and ionosonde-derived estimates of hmF2.
 As with the analysis described in the main body of the paper, monthly median values were calculated for each hour of data, and these monthly medians were averaged over the 35 years of common ionosonde and ISR data.